 Vacation, sun, and fried food—we are happy campers.

 Leon’s is a great escape from the touristy core.
-It’s located in north-central Charleston.
+Leon’s is in north-central Charleston.
 From the south, follow King street past I-26.
 There is some off-street parking available nearby.
 No reservations.
+Visit their website.

 They’re open daily 11 am – 10 pm, 11 pm on Friday and Saturday.